bappasahabapi0/bappa-dev-portfolio/README.md

  -     second one is for the image
  -     And then putting the two divs in another div named class="half-div"
  -     And finally put everythig in a section named flexiable.
+ - Dream Big Section:
+ -     This section is just opposite of Welcome Section
  -